8 min read / 12 November 2024 / yasmin sharp

 This can reduce the signs of ageing and ease the symptoms of certain skin conditions.

-One of the main benefits of orange oil in aromatherapy is the cheerful, uplifting scent that can work as both a mood booster and as a relaxant.
+One of the main advantages in aromatherapy is the cheerful, uplifting scent that can work as both a mood booster and as a relaxant.

 Its natural properties may also prove useful in eliminating airborne bacteria and strengthening the immune system.